Sebinmon-VR/-RAD-AI-Recruitment-Assist/README.md

 - Natural language queries about candidates and jobs
 - Shortlisted candidate insights and recommendations

-### 4. Candidate Management
+### 4. Candidate Management & Real-Time Tracking
 - Detailed candidate profiles with AI analysis
-- Status tracking (Pending → Shortlisted → Interview → Hired)
+- Status tracking (New → In Review → Shortlisted → Interview → Hired/Rejected/Waiting List)
+- Update candidate status directly from their profile
+- Interview scheduling and video recording (browser-based)
+- Offer letter, onboarding, and probation tracking
 - Notes system with timestamps
-- Action buttons for workflow management

-### 5. Real-time Dashboard
+### 5. Real-time Dashboard & Tracking
 - Active jobs and candidate statistics
+- Recent activities feed
+- Recruitment pipeline tracking (new, in review, shortlisted, in process, rejected)
 - Quick access to all recruitment functions
-- Job listings with candidate counts

 ## 🛠️ Tech Stack